-"As you think accurately," Orlov said as two men in trench coats riding dirt bikes worked their way through the brush, then appeared.
-After dismounting from the two legged steeds, they walked confidently towards the assembly of refugees with upward chins, their gait reeking of confidence that merged into arrogance.
-Their eyed covered with dark lens glasses.
-Their heads covered with black fedoras.
-Their faces covered with bandanas.
-Their intact trench coats unblemished by dirt or blood.
+"As you think accurately," Orlov said as two men in trench coats riding dirt bikes worked their way through the brush on their left flank, then appeared.
+After dismounting from the two legged steeds, they walked confidently towards the assembly of refugees with upward chins.
+Their gait reeking of confidence that merged into arrogance.
+Their eyes were covered with dark lens glasses.
+Their heads were covered with black fedoras.
+Their faces were hidden with bandanas.
+Their intact trench coats were unblemished by dirt or blood.
 Their boots, polished and....

-"German!"
-Carlos blasted out, pulling out his pistols, aiming at them.
+"Germans!"
+Carlos blasted out, as he pulled out his pistols, aiming the business end of those firearms at them.
 "Handen hoch!" he commanded.
 "Schnell."